draggeta/blog/content/posts/2019/netscaler-11-caching-issue-when-using-content-switching/index.md

 >}}
   <!-- attrlink="http://test" -->

 > **TL;DR:** Netscalers have an `Integrated Cache` feature which can cache files even if not licensed.
+This is the default AAA cache.
 The cache can store corrupted or outdated files.
-The only way I found to clear the cache in this situation is with an HA failover or a reboot.
+The cache can be [disabled completely](#an-annoying-fix), but The only way I found to clear the cache, even after disabling, is with an HA failover or a reboot.

 I recently had an interesting issue to troubleshoot: A client was having issues with specifically the `Outlook Web Access` (OWA) on their Exchange servers, but only when accessed from the internet.
 Composing messages was essentially broken.
 None of the buttons worked and users could not type text in the body.
 When accessed internally, everything worked as intended.